 Following Robin’s murder in September 2006, Ashley entered an extended period of mourning—a period which only seemed to end when Ash was diagnosed with breast cancer in later 2012.
 And yet, those who knew her best suggest that Ashley Silver was hopeful until her last day that things were just about to turn around for her.

-The story of Ashley’s final years and forbidden dreams will be told in The Elixir of Denial—due out in December 2021.
+The story of Ashley’s final years and forbidden dreams is told in The Elixir of Denial.

 Appearance & Personality